scummvm/scummvm/backends/platform/wince/README-WinCE.txt

 New in this version
 -------------------

+1.1.1
+Fix to the Normal2xAspect scaler that was causing crashes.

 1.1.0
 The TeenAgent engine is now included, but there are no other port specific changes since 1.0.0.